Should I Become a Development Director?

 - Transportation Management

-Students can seek out entry-level positions as development associates for nonprofit organizations.
-Nonprofits often have limited resources and development associates have the opportunity to gain first-hand experience building relationships and planning events on a limited budget.
+New graduates can seek out an entry-level position as a development associate for a nonprofit organization.
+Nonprofits often have limited resources, and development associates have the opportunity to gain first-hand experience building relationships and planning events on a limited budget.
 Development associates may also be responsible for writing grant proposals.

 - Hone your people skills.
-Development directors are required to build relationships and make compelling arguments to attract potential investors.
+Development directors must make compelling arguments to attract potential investors.
 Individuals can work on their people skills by attending networking events or joining groups such as Toastmasters International that can help improve their communication skills.

 Step 3 - Earn a Master's Degree

 Development directors can earn master's degrees in fundraising to advance their careers and improve their skills.
 Master's degree programs in fundraising may include courses in campaign development, grant making, and strategic planning.
 A capstone project and/or thesis may also be required.